JoGed/EnsembleDFT-ML/README.md

   2. *DensData_H2_11_5.csv* -> data used for the prediction of H_2 dissociation curve
   3. *xc_Jump_0.01-0.02-1.csv* -> data containg 0.01 fractional densities used to verify the uniform jump of the xc potential
 * Extract *DictTorch_X.0.05-0.20-0.50-0.8-0.95-1.gz* into the *TrainingsSets* folder, and *DensData_H2_11_5.csv* and * *Vxc_Jump_0.01-0.02-1.csv* into the *TestSetsSpecial* folder
-* For training of models via train.py  we propose to use a file containing all arguments - e.g. named *specsTrainExample* - and to type command ```python train.py @specsTrainExample```
+* For training of models via train.py  we propose to use a file containing all arguments/hyperparameters - e.g. named *specsTrainExample* - and to type command ```python train.py @specsTrainExample``` (an example of the file with the same name is already provided)
-* An example of the specs for training is given by the file *specsTrainExample*
-* For testing of models via test.py  we propose to use a file containing all arguments as well - e.g. named *specsTestExample* - and to type command ```python test.py @specsTestExample```
+* For testing of models via test.py  we propose to use a file containing all arguments as well - e.g. named *specsTestExample* - and to type command ```python test.py @specsTestExample``` (an example of the file with the same name is already provided)
-* An example of the specs for training is given by the file *specsTestExample*
 * Type ``-h`` instead of ``@specsTrainExample`` or ``@specsTestExample`` for a detailed description of all necessary and optional arguments being available
+* The files *H2Dissociation_TestModel.pdf* and *VxcJump_TestModel.pdf* should be the ouput files obtained by passing the arguments (in specsTrainExample & specsTestExample) for training and testing respectively
+* the files m101-m107 in *Models.zip* containing different hyperparameters correspond to the models presented in the paper